CALON'S HISTORY BODES WELL FOR A POSITIVE FUTURE

 Based on the clinical experience of leading cardiac surgeon Professor Stephen Westaby, Calon established itself in Swansea under the guidance of Professor Marc Clement in 2007.

 Now led by CEO Peter Hinchliffe, who has extensive cardiac and vascular medical device experience including Cardiac and Ventricular Assist Device development, and chairman Marc Clement, Calon has brought together expertise in mechanical and electrical engineering, design, testing, production and quality control.

 Calon has assembled a first class team with world leading expertise in the areas required to deliver the next generation implantable blood pump and associated control system.

 Extensive computer modelling, design, engineering and testing (both in vitro and pre-clinical in vivo studies) have demonstrated the Calon MiniVAD™'s potential for reducing blood damage significantly when compared with market released pumps.
 This improved blood handling is expected to correspond to a reduction in the incidence of adverse events such as stroke, internal bleeding and damage to other organs.

-The Technical Team has prepared the MiniVAD™ to be ready for a human clinical study in the UK / Europe and an Early Feasibility Study in the USA.
-The first clinical implants for human patients are scheduled for late 2021 with initial First-In-Man data expected in 2022.
-CE Mark approval for Europe is targeted for late 2022 with FDA approval for the USA in late 2023.
+The Technical Team is preparing the MiniVAD™ to be ready for human clinical studies in the UK / Europe and an Early Feasibility Study in the USA.
+The first clinical implants for human patients are scheduled for late 2024.

-Calon's development and testing is carried out in the offices and laboratories of the Institute of Life Science at the University of Swansea in Wales.
-Pilot production of the MiniVAD™ is located in a nearby purpose-built facility.
+All Calon's development and testing is carried out in the offices and laboratories of the new purpose-built, pilot production facility in Swansea, Wales.

 Executive Team and Board